-In 2015 and 2016, LLLP will focus on issues related to digital and media literacy.
-In some countries, specific programmes have been put in place to answer to challenges such as the increase of online hate speech, the effects of bullying or data protection, especially when using social media and some LLPlatform members are involved in concrete initiatives.
+For the first years of the Working Group, LLLP focused on issues related to digital and media literacy.
+In some countries, specific programmes have been put in place to answer to challenges such as the increase of online hate speech, the effects of bullying or data protection, especially when using social media and some LLLPlatform members are involved in concrete initiatives.
 Digital literacy is also about making sure that learners have the necessary skills to benefit from technology and teachers to pass on their knowledge and skills to their students.
-Besides, more often than not, digital literacy conditions one’s employability.
+Besides, more often than not, digital literacy conditions one’s employability..